KSP-RO/RealismOverhaul/Readme_RO.txt

 INSTALL:
 1. Install required mods, updating as necessary
+2. Remove any existing RealismOverhaul folder in KSP/GameData/ and any existing SFJBRealEngines folder in KSP/GameData/
-2. Unzip this archive to KSP/GameData.
+3. Unzip this archive to KSP/GameData.
 ========================================

 This is a set of ModuleManager tweaks and part rescales for a 100% human-scale KSP.

 Requires:
 Real Solar System (else why use this?)
-Real Fuels v4+
+Real Fuels v4.1+
-Stretchy SRB v8+ (or you won't have the right size tanks) Deadly Reentry v4.2+ (for the heatshields)
+Stretchy SRB v8.1+ (or you won't have the right size tanks) Deadly Reentry v4.2+ (for the heatshields)
 Ferram Aerospace Research (made by the amazing ferram4) RealChutes (by stupid_chris)
+Engine Ignitor (by HoneyFox)

 Best with:
 Medieval Nerd's Realistic Tech Progression